 currency: Billing account currency.
 Possible values:

 pricing_quantity: Amount of product units consumed.
-The decimal separator is a dot.
+The decimal separator is a period.

 pricing_unit: Unit of product consumption.

 cost: Total cost of consumption.
-The decimal separator is a dot.
+The decimal separator is a period.

 credit: Discount amount.
-The decimal separator is a dot.
+The decimal separator is a period.

 monetary_grant_credit: Discount from a grant, including the grant for trying the platform.
-The decimal separator is a dot.
+The decimal separator is a period.

 volume_incentive_credit: Discount for the volume of product consumption.
-The decimal separator is a dot.
+The decimal separator is a period.

 cud_credit: Discount for the committed volume of the resource.
-The cost of consumption in excess of the commitment is equal to the difference between the
+The cost of consumption in excess of the commitment equals the difference between the

 creditcolumn values.
-The decimal separator is a dot.
+The decimal separator is a period.

 misc_credit: Other types of discounts, including discounts for resource consumption after the grant for trying the platform expires, but before switching to the paid version.
-The decimal separator is a dot.
+The decimal separator is a period.

 label.user_labels.<label name>: Labels set for resources.
-How to manage tags is described in Service resource labels.
+For information about how to manage labels, see Managing labels.

 locale: Language of each exported line.
 The value of this field determines the